rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 ## Set Hostname

-Set your host name to the domain you'll be using for Asterisk.
+Set your hostname to the domain you'll be using for Asterisk.

 ```
 sudo hostnamectl set-hostname asterisk.example.com